- A Food Truck Trailer Shipping

 Transporting it over a long distance is not feasible because a food truck trailer isn't designed for long travels.
 It's a machine that stops frequently and usually only travels small distances simultaneously.

-You should hire a reliable transport company to take it to a new location because they have professionals who can handle it carefully and load and unload it without damaging it.
+You should hire a reliable food truck shipping company to take it to a new location because they have professionals who can handle it carefully and load and unload it without damaging it.